MustardJoe/Runbooks/Terminal_Stuff/new_terminal.md

 # setting up a new terminal for regular use? keep those custom prompts on lockdown!

+add this line to .profile file it replaces the Username with BigMor, gives you Current Time and Working Directory, and sets a NewLine, just like mom used to make.
 `export PS1='\n \[\e[0;96m\]BigMor\[\e[m\] \[\e[0;97m\]\@ \d\[\e[m\] \[\e[0;91m\w \[\e[m\] \n$ '`